Coltrane changes: Influences

 David Demsey, saxophonist and coordinator of jazz studies at William Paterson University, cites a number of influences leading to Coltrane's development of these changes.
 After Coltrane's death it was proposed that his "preoccupation with...chromatic third-relations" was inspired by religion or spirituality, with three equal key areas having numerological significance representing a "magic triangle", or, "the trinity, God, or unity."
 Demsey shows that though this meaning was of some importance, third relationships were much more "earthly", or rather historical, in origin.
 Mention should be made of his interests in Indian ragas during the early 1960s, the Trimurti of Vishnu, Brahma and Shiva may well have been an inherent reference in his chromatic third relations, tritone substitutes, and so on.
 In playing that style, Coltrane found it "easy to apply the harmonic ideas I had....
 I started experimenting because I was striving for more individual development."
 He developed his sheets of sound style while playing with Miles Davis and with pianist Thelonious Monk during this period.
 In terms of the origin of this “sheets of sound” technique, saxophonist Odean Pope considers pianist Hasaan Ibn Ali a major influence on Coltrane and his development of this signature style.

 Coltrane studied harmony with Dennis Sandole and at the Granoff School of Music in Philadelphia.
 He explored contemporary techniques and theory.
 He also studied the Thesaurus of Scales and Melodic Patterns by Nicolas Slonimsky (1947).

-A series of similar-sounding chord changes occurs in "Ondine", the first movement of Maurice Ravel's 1908 piano suite Gaspard de la nuit.